 4.2.9.1 The Proposed Scheme aims to transform Kau Wa Keng area into a vibrant and inclusive neighbourhood, facilitating a seamless transition from the lively urban environment in the north, to a tranquil leisure environment in the north at the Kau Wa Keng valley area.
 In the southern part of the Proposed Scheme, adjacent to the dense urban development along Lai King Hill Road, retail shops, social welfare facilities, open spaces, and landscaped environments are designed at ground level of the Proposed Scheme, creating an engaging atmosphere and offering a picturesque view.
 Gradually transiting from this dynamic ambiance, historical theme plazas are anchored with the Graded historic buildings in the northern part of the Proposed Scheme, creating a serene environment complemented by the natural landscape of Kau Wa Keng Valley.
 Retail shops, social welfare facilities and open spaces within the Proposed Scheme are located at convenient locations and connected by public accesses that will operate during reasonable hours.
 This arrangement ensures that these facilities serve future residents and visitors effectively.
+With reference to Figure 10, the Proposed Scheme with the additional facilities serving the surrounding neighbourhoods and conveniently connected to public transportation services, will form a 15-minute living circle around Lai King Hill Road with other residential developments.

 4.2.9.2 The Proposed Scheme will enhance accessibility to the surrounding residential developments and villages, thereby improving the overall walking experience in the Kau Wa Keng area.
 Under this initiative, pedestrian access to Kau Wa Keng San Tsuen will be maintained and improved.
 The current footpath along the nullah, spanning Phase 1A and Remaining Phase A, will be retained and widened during Phase 1A development.
 Upon implementation of Remaining Phase A, a minimum 3m-wide pedestrian access meeting HKPSG requirements will be provided along the western boundary.
-Additionally, the existing walkway to Kau Wa Keng Old Village from Lai King Hill Road, within Remaining Phase B, will be voluntarily widened from 2m to at least 5.5m after the completion of Phase 1B and before the development of Remaining Phase B. By enhancing access for the communities along Lai King Hill Road, offering services that satisfy community needs, and providing open spaces with public access during reasonable hours (please refer to Public Access Plan in Appendix A), the Proposed Scheme will promote a lively and inclusive community in the Kau Wa Keng area.
+Additionally, the existing walkway to Kau Wa Keng Old Village from Lai King Hill Road, within Remaining Phase B, will be voluntarily widened from 2m to at least 5.5m after the completion of Phase 1B and before the development of Remaining Phase B. To enhance the walkability of the public access, pedestrian-first design will be adopted in the internal network.
+By enhancing access for the communities along Lai King Hill Road, offering services that satisfy community needs, and providing open spaces with public access during reasonable hours (please refer to Public Access Plan in Appendix A), the Proposed Scheme will promote a lively and inclusive community in the Kau Wa Keng area.